-Running a successful social media competition is a great way to drum up enthusiasm for your brand, increase subscriptions, and gain new followers.
-Before announcing your contest, be mindful that free competitions can be a bit of a fizzler without proper planning.
+Running a successful social media competition is a great way to drum up enthusiasm for your brand, increase subscriptions and gain new followers.
+However, before announcing your contest, proper planning is required to ensure it runs smoothly and effectively.

-Here are some tips to ensure your competition is a success.
+Here are some tips to ensure your social media competition is a success.

 Define your goals.

 Building your competition around clear goals will help guide the process.
 Are you trying to increase newsletter subscriptions?
 Grow your social media following?
 Or maybe you’ve got a new product to promote?

 Be sure to define your goals in measurable terms, such as a certain percentage increase or X more followers.

 These are some straightforward objectives to consider setting for your social media competition:

 - Better customer engagement – Post likes, shares and comments all offer a simple way to measure engagement.

 - Amplified email database – Social media competitions give you the perfect excuse to capture the contact details of potential customers.